 Whitening toothpaste during orthodontics

 Whitening toothpastes help prevent staining during orthodontic treatment when cleaning is more challenging.
-Brands like Sensodyne Whitening, Colgate Optic White, and Crest 3D White in toothpaste formulations pose no risks and provide modest stain prevention benefits.
+Brands like Sensodyne Whitening, Colgate teeth whitening toothpaste and Crest 3D White in toothpaste formulations pose no risks and provide modest stain prevention benefits.

 Oil pulling with coconut oil improves oral health through bacterial reduction but doesn’t chemically alter tooth color.
 It’s safe during orthodontic treatment but expecting whitening effects leads to disappointment.